pragati-gangwar/missing_person/README.md

-The project missingPERSON is an Android Mobile Application built using Flutter for Microsoft Engage 2022, used to help the community find people (specially children and senior citizen) in the event of their loss, using the Flutter Face API for face matching.
+The project missingPERSON is an Android Mobile Application built using Flutter, used to help the community find people (specially children and senior citizen) in the event of their loss, using the Flutter Face API for face matching.
 Users can post the lost or found requests in the app through their